Canada Merger Notifications

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

 Any merger in Canada is potentially subject to the application of Canadian merger control law.
 The Competition Act (Canada) (the Act), the source of Canada’s antitrust law, consists of substantive provisions that empower Canada’s commissioner of competition (the commissioner) to challenge mergers that are anti-competitive and procedural provisions relating to pre-merger notification.
 It is important to emphasise that these two sets of provisions are entirely distinct; the fact that a transaction is not pre-notifiable has no bearing on the application of the substantive provisions and vice versa.

-Last year substantial changes were made to Canadian competition law.
+In 2009 and 2010, substantial changes were made to Canadian competition law.
 On 12 March 2009, the Canadian government passed Bill C-10, which brought about the most significant amendments to the Act in 25 years.
-The result of these amendments has been to move Canada's competition laws closer to those of the US, particularly with respect to cartel law and merger review.
+The result of these amendments has been to move Canada’s competition laws closer to those of the US, particularly with respect to cartel law and merger review.

 This chapter briefly describes the substantive merger provisions of the amended Act.
 It then describes the Canadian pre-merger notification regime that applies to substantial mergers (whether or not any competition concerns arise).
 The third part of the article discusses the Canadian merger review process and procedure.
 Finally, we draw the reader’s attention to other merger review statutes that may give rise to additional notification obligations, including the recently amended Investment Canada Act.